rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 First, let's create a global variable to represent where we want to save the session files.
 ```
-set -x VIM_SESSION_DIR "~/.local/share/vim/sessions"
+set -x V_SESSION_DIR "~/.local/share/vim/sessions"
 ```
 in your `config.fish`, or wherever you prefer to define environment variables.
 You can set the folder to be anything you want.
 Now `exec fish` to load this variable.
 To ensure that this variable is loaded, you can run
 ```
-env | grep ^VIM_SESSION_DIR
+env | grep ^V_SESSION_DIR
 ```
 and check that there is a match.
-The command `env` prints out all currently defined environment variables - we just search for the line that starts with `VIM_SESSION_DIR`.
+The command `env` prints out all currently defined environment variables - we just search for the line that starts with `V_SESSION_DIR`.

 ### A wrapper for Obsession.vim
 [Obsession.vim](https://github.com/tpope/vim-obsession) is itself a wrapper around the vim command `:mksession`, which creates a session file and saves the current state of vim (e.g. tabs, windows, layout, etc.) to that file.
 If you have a session file `session.vim`, you can restart it with `vim -S session.vim`.
 Install this plugin in your `vimrc` and also add the function definition
 ```
-command -nargs=1 SSave Obsess $VIM_SESSION_DIR/<args>.vim
+command -nargs=1 VSave Obsess $V_SESSION_DIR/<args>.vim
 ```
-This defines a command `:SSave`, which takes exactly one argument which is the name of the session file (with no extension).
+This defines a command `:VSave`, which takes exactly one argument which is the name of the session file (with no extension).
-To begin a new saved session, run `:SSave my/session` from an active vim instance.
+To begin a new saved session, run `:VSave my/session` from an active vim instance.
 To terminate, run `qa`: note that closing files individually will modify the session file so those files will remain closed on restart.

 ### Starting up existing sessions